Kinesiology

 KINE 535 Sport in Society3 Credits

-Exploration of role and impact of sports in our society from a social view.
-The course will discuss various sociological constructs as they impact all levels of sport participation, including amateur and professional team sports, and the challenges of these constructs in managing sport organizations.
+Exploration of the role and impact of sports in our society from a social view.
+The course will discuss various sociological constructs that impact all levels of sport participation, including amateur and professional team sports and the challenges of these constructs in managing sport organizations.

 Terms Typically Offered: Fall.